Wildlife of Mauritius: Reptiles

-Several species of giant tortoise of the genus Cylindraspis formerly inhabited the island but are now extinct.
-As the largest terrestrial herbivores they performed an important role in the natural Mauritian ecosystem and in the regeneration of the Mauritian forests.
-For this reason, the Seychelles' Aldabra giant tortoise has been introduced to the Pamplemousses gardens and various patches of remaining Mauritian indigenous forest.
+Five giant tortoises of the genus Cylindraspis, the domed Mauritius giant tortoise, domed Rodrigues giant tortoise, saddle-backed Rodrigues giant tortoise, saddle-backed Mauritius giant tortoise, and the Réunion giant tortoise formerly inhabited the island Mauritius, Rodrigues, and Réunion but are now extinct.
+As the largest terrestrial herbivores they performed an important role in the natural Mauritian ecosystem and in the regeneration of forests.
+For this reason, the Aldabra giant tortoise from Aldabra and the radiated tortoise from the neighboring island of Madagascar, have been introduced to several conservation areas of Mauritius such as the Pamplemousses gardens and various patches of remaining indigenous forest.